fontys-university-projects/s4-workshop/README.md

   - [ ] Analytics
   - [ ] Create Concert

+---
 ## IOS todo list
 - [ ] Get a Mac (yeah..
 F@#k Apple)

+---
 ## Android todo list

-I will update the list when I find the document again haha, feel free to comment the todo 😅

-## DUO project Ticket app (eg Concerts, Museums etc)
+## DEPRECATED duo project Ticket app (eg Concerts, Museums etc)

 The app is going to be used for organizers to use a more simplified ticketing system.
 It will use a QR scan feature (might add NFC), which will allow for faster scanning and management without worries.
 There will be a possibility to issue QR or NFC (TBD), on the physical tickets.